GuanceCloud/guance-docs/docs/en/datakit/flinkv1.md

 ## Install Deployment {#install-flink}

 Explanation: Example Flink version is: Flink 1.14.
-2 (CentOS), each version of the metric may be different
+2 (CentOS), each version of the indicator may be different

 ## Preconditions {#requirements}